ZacharyRSmith/django_skeleton/README.md

 # django_skeleton
-A skeleton Django project for future Django projects
+A skeleton Django project for future Django projects.
+This has set up:

+Django-Registration-Redux for auth
+Some bootstrap
+A home, about, and index page

 This has three sanity tests that will probably break after website content is changed.